przemek83/data-explorer/README.md

 # Usage:
 ## Launching:
-Launch binary and pass single param being file name containing data:
+Launch the binary and pass a single parameter, which is the file name containing data:
 ```shell
 $ data-explorer sample.txt
 ```
 ## Interface
-Application expects series of commands as text lines.
-Each line should have following structure:
+Application expects a series of commands as text lines.
+Each line should have the following structure:
 ```
 <operation> <aggregation column> <grouping column>
 ```
 where:
-- `operation` is an aggregation functions of one of types:
+- `operation` is an aggregation function of one of the following types:
     - `avg`: calculates the average of a set of values.
     - `min`: finds the minimum value in a set of values.
     - `max`: finds the maximum value in a set of values.
-- `aggregation column` is numerical data column using which aggregation will be done.
+- `aggregation column` is a numerical data column using which aggregation will be done.
-- `grouping column` is column used for grouping results.
+- `grouping column` is a column used for grouping results.

 Usage Example: